wood, house paint, hand-painted fabric, lace, cinder blocks, digital video

 Detail

-Cortez Gonzales and Herrera articulate their Mexican American experience with assimilation as Mexican-Americans.
-The video montage honors the artists’ cultural past.
+Cortez Gonzales and Herrera articulate their Mexican American experience with assimilation as Mexican-Americans growing up in Texas.
+The video montage honors their cultural past.
 The first segment features a woman embroidering a Texas bluebonnet, recounting a story of a Singer sewing machine's link to proving U.S. citizenship.
-Photos of Cortez Gonzales’ relatives intertwine with music from her father's band.
-The second and third clips by Herrera depict her performing a dance as she is immersed in a scene from her grandparents' home, evoking a sense of being transported there regardless of her whereabouts.
+Photos of Cortez Gonzales’ relatives intertwine with a recording of music performed by her father's band from his youth.
+The second and third clips by Herrera depict her performing a dance while immersed in a scene from her grandparents' home, evoking a sense of being transported there regardless of her whereabouts.

-A work based on the “English Only” law enacted from 1918 until 1973 in Texas making it illegal to speak any language other than English in classrooms and in some public spaces.
-Through the domestic action of hanging sheets, Cortez Gonzales performs the psychological and emotional trauma that can still be felt today by generations of those who came after.
-Though, no longer set into law, attitudes of discrimination continue in an anti-immigrant age.
-The embroidered Spanish words translate to history, pride, family, language, tradition, and me, — what her ancestors and many immigrants put on the line in order to peacefully participate in public American life.
-Each word holds s much weight hanging in the elements of rain and wind.
-As a mother, a woman, and a descendent of her own family, Cortez Gonzales continues to carry the load.
+Video and poem confronts the legacy of the “English Only” law enacted in Texas from 1918 until 1973 making it illegal to speak non-English languages in classrooms and some public spaces.
+Through the action of hanging sheets, I embody the ongoing psychological and emotional impact still felt by generations after.
+Though, no longer set into law, attitudes of discrimination continue in today’s anti-immigrant climate.
+Distant sounds of cicadas and thunder roll through, while sheets with embroidered words literally hang exposed to rain and wind, each one heavy with meaning.
+As a mother, a woman, and a descendent of my own family, I inherit this load, carrying its burdens and its strength forward into the future.

 resin, mylar, graphite, wood, paint, sewn fabric